pingcap/blog/back-up-and-restore-a-10-tb-cluster-at-1-gb-per-second.md

 * [The BR tool manual](https://pingcap.com/docs/v3.1/reference/tools/br/br/)
 * [Examples of BR backup and restore scenarios](https://pingcap.com/docs/v3.1/reference/tools/br/use-cases/)

-BR is still in the beta stage.
+BR is still in the beta stage and will be generally available in our upcoming TiDB 4.0, which is about to be released later this year.
 If you find any problems using it, please feel free to [file an issue](https://github.com/pingcap/br/issues).

 ## What’s next for Backup & Restore